 Tip: It is best to file the I-129 and I-539 together, so that they may be adjudicated on or about the same time.
 Remember, though, that they are separate applications, and therefore you and your family members (and your employer) should follow the instructions and file all the supporting documents with each application, even when filing the forms together.

-If you are in the following nonimmigrant categories, you should file a Form I-539 to extend your stay:
+Those in the following nonimmigrant categories should file a Form I-539 to extend status:

 - A-3 (Attendants, Servants, Personal Employees of Diplomatic and other Government Officials and Immediate Family)

 - B-1 and B-2 (Visitors for Business or Pleasure)